| |

 by González de León.
 All these works combine modern materials

-such as steel, glass, and aluminium and superimpose them on
+such as steel, glass, and aluminum and superimpose them

 the historic building, attempting to incorporate the modern use